BlenderEnvironments/2_Texturing_Basics/README.md

 **After watching (learning outcomes)…**

-Use the compositor to export a height map from a colour map
+You will be able to use the compositor to export a height map from a colour map

+### 12 Height Map to Normal Map

+**In this video (objectives)…**

+1. Use a height map as a normal map

+**After watching (learning outcomes)…**

+You will be able to use your heightmaps as normal maps